Derpy-Leggies/OnlyLegs/README.md

 </div>

 ## Features
-### Currently implemented
-- Easy uploading and managing of a gallery of images
+ - [x] Easy uploading and managing of a gallery of images
-- Multi user support, helping you manage a whole group of photographers
+ - [x] Multi user support, helping you manage a whole group of photographers
-- Image groups, helping you sort your favorite memories
+ - [x] Image groups, helping you sort your favorite memories
-- Custom CSS support
+ - [x] Custom CSS support

-### Coming soon tm
-- Password locked images/image groups, helping you share photos only to those who you want to
+ - [ ] Password locked images/image groups, helping you share photos only to those who you want to
-- Logging and automatic login attempt warnings and timeouts
+ - [ ] Logging and automatic login attempt warnings and timeouts
-- Searching through tags, file names, users (and metadata maybe, no promises)
+ - [ ] Searching through tags, file names and users

+And many more planned things!

 ## screenshots